DarekParodia/FileToVideo/README.md

 - `-p, --pixel-size`: Size of a pixel in the generated video.
 - `-c, --use-color`: Enables color usage in the video generation process.
 - `-y, --no-confirm`: Skips the confirmation prompt before starting the conversion process.
+- `--ffmpeg-path`: Path to the FFmpeg executable.
+(Required unless FFmpeg is in PATH)

 ## Examples